wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Capture of Maiden and Detroit — the army of
+Capture of Maiden and Detroit--the army of
-Gen. Proctor retreat towards the Moravian towns — Gen. Harrison pursues them.
+Gen. Proctor retreat towards the Moravian towns--Gen. Harrison pursues them.